 In cases where the surname alone does not distinguish the building clearly, use the full name of the building on first reference (not Clark Building but Herald R. Clark Building or J. Reuben Clark Building; not Smith Building but Joseph F. Smith Building, Joseph Smith Building).

 If the first reference includes a room number, use the official abbreviation (e.g., E-509 HFAC or WSC Ballroom).
 The building abbreviation can be used on second reference, but some buildings should always be called by their common campus names (e.g., Marriott Center, Maeser Building and Smith Fieldhouse).

 Capitalize room only when used in conjunction with a room number (e.g., “Students will meet in Room 250.”).

 Below is a list of campus facilities sorted (mostly) by abbreviation.
 Listed are full names, alternative acceptable first references (in bold) and acceptable second references.

-ALLN Allen Hall (houses Museum of Peoples and Cultures)
+ALLN Allen Hall (now destroyed.
+Housed the Museum of Peoples and Cultures)

 AXMB Auxiliary Maintenance Building

 B67 B-67 Houses Outdoors Unlimited